 A study conducted by the Federal Reserve in 2018 demonstrated the decline in card-present fraud from $3.68 billion in 2015 to $2.91 billion in 2016.
 However, during that same time, eCommerce card-not-present fraud increased by $1.17 billion.
 That number is only on the rise with the widespread adoption of EMV, or chip, technology across the country.
 With EMV chip cards making card present theft more difficult, fraudsters are moving their efforts online.

 Since cardholder information is more difficult to verify in card-not-present transactions, there is a higher risk of chargeback fraud as well.
 When a product or service is delivered to a customer, the customer can argue that they never authorized that charge or they didn’t receive the product.

 In these cases, the liability rests with the merchant.
 However, there are steps you can take to increase the security of your card-not-present transactions.

 First, ensure your website payments are made through a secure gateway.
 Investing in a technology that will keep your customer’s information safe is well worth it in the long run for your business.

 Next, make sure you’re capturing all of the necessary information at the point of checkout from your customer – card number simply isn’t enough!

 - Customer Contact Information: Phone number, email address, and billing/shipping address are especially important for high-value transactions.

 - Card Information: Name as it appears on the card, expiration date, credit card number, and CVV code should all be required in order to further determine that the customer is in possession of the card.

 Business owners can become compliant by taking a quick questionnaire.
 Members with Fattmerchant are guided through this process by their account manager so all of our members and their customers stay safe and secure!

 Ways You Can Accept CNP Transactions

 Although CNP transactions might sound a little scary, many business models require them in order to be successful.
-With Fattmerchant, we offer secure ways to accept CNP transactions without the hassle.
+At Fattmerchant, we offer various ways to securely accept CNP transactions.